menandmice/micetro_docs/guides/implementation/external_auth.rst

 Active Directory User Authentication
 ------------------------------------

-The Active Directory (AD) User Authentication mechanism allows you to have users authenticate themselves in the AD login system before allowing them to login to Micetro.
+The Active Directory (AD) User Authentication mechanism allows you to have users authenticate themselves in the AD login system before allowing them to log in to Micetro.
 In large installations, this system has obvious benefits as users do not have to maintain their passwords in multiple locations.
 The password rules (password expiry, minimum password length, etc.) that have been applied within the organization automatically apply to Micetro.

 Active Directory User Authentication vs. Local User Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^